johnernest11/one-hr-api/README.md

 ## Note
 - The default timezone set for dates and timestamps is `Asia/Manila`.
 You can change this in `config/app.php`
+- Extend the Database\Seeders\CiCdCompliantSeeder class when making a seeder that will be called in database/seeders/DatabaseSeeder.php

 ## Authors
 - Jego Carlo Ramos